Towards Weakly Supervised Text-to-Audio Grounding: Sentence-level Weakly-supervised Text-to-audio Grounding

-It is found that linear softmax achieves a strong performance for WSSED.
-However, for WSTAG the queries are free text instead of fixed classes and the loss function is also different.
+Linear softmax achieves a strong performance in WSSED~\cite{wang2019comparison}.
+However, in WSTAG, queries are free text instead of fixed classes and the loss function is also different.
 Therefore, linear softmax does not necessarily work well in this scenario.

 \paragraph*{\textbf{Text Pooling}} Text pooling aims to transform $\mathrm{s}_\mathrm{cp}$ into $\mathrm{s}_\mathrm{cs}$. $\mathrm{s}_\mathrm{cs}$ should be higher if more phrases present high similarity scores with the audio clip so \textbf{sum pooling} seems suitable, which is also used in several weakly-supervised visual grounding works~\cite{karpathy2015deep,zhou2018weakly}.
 However, since $\mathrm{s}_\mathrm{cp}$ is bound to be positive, $\mathrm{s}_\mathrm{cs}$ cannot be penalized if there are irrelevant phrases in the caption under sum pooling.
 To mitigate this, we also incorporate \textbf{mean pooling} for text pooling.